Demonware023/MVP/README.md

 ---

+Welcome to the GitHub Profiler Flask App!
+This application allows users to register, log in, view profiles, save profiles, and search GitHub user information using the GitHub API.

+About the Creator
+This project was created by Awam Chimere Marvellous, who worked solo on this as their first full portfolio project and website.
+It has been an incredible learning opportunity, teaching valuable lessons through both failures and successes.

+---

 NB: This code was developed and uses authentication requests.
 So in order to use this code you must insert a GitHub Token to use authenticated requests in the `github_search` function in the app.py file.
 You can find the "HOW TO" from #line 64